dstroud/dreamsequence_dev/README.md

 ### Features
+- Chord enhancements
+  - Scale/degree-appropriate chord variants selectable by holding chord key and using E3 (scale/degree specific)
+  - Custom chords editable by holding chord key and pressing K3 to enter editor

+- Note masking (custom scales)
+  - Hold Seq view switcher (bottom right Grid key) + K3 to access
+  - 8 masks available per song scale
+  - Masks selectable from list of scales or customizable with Grid
+  - Available to Seqs and MIDI/CV Harmonizers via `Notes` param
+  - Can be globally saved via Preferences

-- Seq enhancements
+- Sequencer (Seq) enhancements
-	- 3 concurrent instances
+	- 3 concurrent sequencers
-	- 4 patterns each
+	- 4 patterns each w/ copy+paste, instant/quantized switching configurable via `Change` param
-		- Use `change` param for immediate or quantized pattern switching
-		- Simultaneous pattern switching is possible
-		- Hold+tap to copy and paste between patterns, but be sure to hold the pattern to copy for a brief moment (2ms) so this is not interpreted as a simultaneous pattern switch
-		- New `start` and `reset` options:
-			- Blank steps: start/reset on chord sequence steps containing no chord
-			- Measure: start/reset at the start of a new measure
 	- Polyphonic seq modes
+		- `Priority` param determines if Grid is mono or poly, as well as order of note playback
+		- `Polyphony` param determines number of notes played per step
+  - Pattern shift param (in addition to loop shift)
-		- `notes` param options: chromatic, chromatic + transposition based on chord degree, and drum kit (chromatic starting from C1).
+  - `Notes` param options: chromatic, chromatic + transposition based on chord degree, drum kit (chromatic starting from C1), note masks.
 Also available for CV/MIDI-in
-		- `priority` param determines if Grid is mono or poly, as well as order of note playback
-		- `polyphony` param determines number of notes played per step
-  		<br><br>
-    		> **_TIP:_** to play a random note from a pool of possible notes, set polyphony to "1" and priority to "random" then select the notes on Grid
-    		>

-- Modular dashboard
-	- New options including metronome, chord pattern progress, elapsed play time
-	- Configure with PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-6
+  - New `Start`/`Reset` options: Empty steps, Measure,

 - User Interface:
 	- Holding K1 while changing menu values defers all changes until K1 is released
-	- `Sync Grid/Norns` preference changes the page displayed on Norns (Song, Chord, Seqs...) when the Grid view is changed, and vice versa.
-On by default and can be set in PARAMETERS>>EDIT>>PREFERENCES or toggled by holding K1+K2.
+	- Norns and Grid views will be synced by default when `Sync Views` is enabled in Preferences Can be toggled by holding K1+K3.
+	- Holding chord or seq Grid view switcher key and tapping a pattern will toggle muting of chord or seq.
+  - `Notifications` preference adjusts or disables pop-up notifications
+  - `Preview notes` preferences plays or silences pressed chords/notes while stopped
 	- PARAMETERS>>EDIT>>PREFERENCES>>Enc 1-3: set encoder speed and acceleration
 	- Rotation of full seq pattern or looped portion of pattern (param or permanent via seq key + E1/E2)
-	- Holding chord or seq Grid view switcher key and tapping a pattern will toggle muting of chord or seq.
 	- Pressing K2 when transport is stopped will reset arranger position, even if arranger is disabled
  	- E1 can be used to scroll arranger continuously, in addition to the page jump keys

+- Modular dashboard
+	- New options including metronome, chord pattern progress, elapsed play time
+	- Configure with PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4

 - Events
 	- Events editor now tracks what event types are saved in each lane/column and provides a summary browsable using E2/3.
 Glyphs indicate lane type: